Gamification: Performance graphs

-Performance graphs, which are often used in simulation or strategy games, provide information about the players' performance compared to their preceding performance during a game.
+Performance graphs provide information about the players' performance compared to their preceding performance during a game.
 Thus, in contrast to leaderboards, performance graphs do not compare the player's performance to other players, but instead, evaluate the player's own performance over time.
 Unlike the social reference standard of leaderboards, performance graphs are based on an individual reference standard.
 By graphically displaying the player's performance over a fixed period, they focus on improvements.
 Motivation theory postulates that this fosters mastery orientation, which is particularly beneficial to learning.

 Meaningful stories

-Meaningful stories are game design elements that do not relate to the player's performance.
+Meaningful stories are game design elements that don't relate to the player's performance.
 The narrative context in which a gamified application can be embedded contextualizes activities and characters in the game and gives them meaning beyond the mere quest for points and achievements.
 A story can be communicated by a game's title (e.g., Space Invaders) or by complex storylines typical of contemporary role-playing video games (e.g., The Elder Scrolls Series).
 Narrative contexts can be oriented towards real, non-game contexts or act as analogies of real-world settings.
 The latter can enrich boring, barely stimulating contexts, and, consequently, inspire and motivate players particularly if the story is in line with their personal interests.
-As such, stories are also an important part in gamification applications, as they can alter the meaning of real-world activities by adding a narrative ‘overlay’, e.g. being hunted by zombies while going for a run.